 RememBear Security Features

 RememBear secures user information with 256-bit AES end-to-end encryption — this is the same encryption used by banks and governments.
-End-to-end encryption means that you’re the only person who can see your login information — even RememBear can’t see what you’re storing on its servers.
+End-to-end encryption means that you’re the only person who can see your login information, passwords, credit card numbers, and notes — even RememBear can’t view or access the data that you’re storing on its servers.

-Advanced users will be happy to know that RememBear protects user data with a ton of high-tech security safeguards, such as:
+RememBear also secures user data with 3 high-tech advanced security safeguards, such as: